OOOOOOOOHHHH!! It's October. The month of the scary....stuff.

 On this home by Horror haunted -- tell me truly, I implore --

-is there balm in Gilead? -- tell me -- tell me, I implore!"
+Is there -- is there balm in Gilead? -- tell me -- tell me, I implore!"

 Quoth the raven, "Nevermore."